NoahGX/Simpsons-Rule/README.md

-# Pi Calculation using Simpson's Rule
+# PI Calculation using Simpson's Rule

 ## Overview
 This project implements three separate C programs that approximate the value of π (Pi) using Simpson's method.
 Each program uses a different parallel computing approach to perform the calculations: serial processing, mutex-based synchronization, and semaphore-based synchronization.